terchris/howto/using_docker_to_move_a_system_between_mac_Ubuntu_and_google_cloud.md

 ## Ubuntu in VirtualBox on my Mac
-Solution to this was to set up VirtualBox and install Ubuntu on it (named it localubuntu).
+Solution to this was to set up [VirtualBox](http://VirtualBox.org) and install [Ubuntu](https://www.ubuntu.com/download/server) on it (named it localubuntu).
 This worked just fine and I was able to build and run discourse_docker container inside my ubuntu under VirtualBox.
+(Use Bridged network adapter so that localubuntu has a IP address on your network)

 ### Google cloud SDK on Ubuntu
 In order to get discourse_docker to google cloud I needed to push it to google docker registry.
 For this I needed to install google cloud SDK on localubuntu.